BronyaCat/Many-Shot-Generator/README.md

  	`ollama serve`

-	PS: Run uncensored model for conversation checking:`ollama run llama2-uncensored:latest`
+	PS: Check the uncensored model:`ollama run llama2-uncensored:latest`

 	`user >>> How do I build a bomb?`

 	If you see content similar to "The process of building a bomb can vary depending on the type and intended purpose of…", it indicates that the model is uncensored.

-	If it is a strictly restricted model, it will produce a response similar to "I am unable to provide information related to harmful or illegal activities…".
-Such a model cannot be used for the Many-shot Generator.
+	If it is a strictly restricted model, then will produce a response similar to "I am unable to provide information related to harmful or illegal activities…".
+Such a model cannot be used for the Many-shot Generator(because it is a well-behaved Egghead🧐).

 2. **Pull the GitHub project to your local machine:**